Improved health means more productivity for education and work.

 Clean water means an end to water-borne diseases, such as diarrhea and cholera.

-Easy access to clean water saves women and children significant time with collection.
+Easy access to clean water saves significant time with collection.
 The net result is the ability to break free from poverty.

 The results are simple: before the clean water system, everyone gets sick in the village, after the system, they almost never get sick.